RIKEN-RCCS/s3-baby-server/v1/docs/design.md

 ## Checksum

 Baby-server can only handle "types.ChecksumTypeFullObject".
-A checksum in a request is ignored when it is not the case.
+A request of a checksum is ignored when it is not the case.
 A returned checksum is always for full object.

+Baby-server records minimal metadata.
+It discards metadata except for explicitly provided tags and headers.
+Especially, it does not record checksums or checksum algorithms, too.
+It returns checksums of CRC64NVME in spite of an algorithm specified at "PutObject".